BasilRommens/IGMPv3-click/README.md

 Project for Telecommunications system, Arno Deceuninck and Basil Rommens will implement IGMP

+## Files

+All click elements for our implementation of a subset of IGMPv3 can be found in `click/elements/local/igmp`.
+Our `.click` files can be found in `opgaven/igmp/scipts`.
+These must be copied to `click/scripts` in order to work.
+The setup also does this.

+## Easy Compile & Run

+We made your life easy by providing a `setup_vm.sh` script entirely free for any owner of our TCSP-IGMPv3 source code.
+Simply copy paste the `setup_vm.sh` script to your virtual machine and run it.
+This even clones the repo from GitHub.
+Disclaimer: You must have access to our GitHub repo.
+If not you can copy paste the TCSP-IGMPv3 source code folder to the home folder of the vm and run the script (although the git pull might give a permission error)

+You can also use `compile.sh` to compile and run on your own machine.

+Below you can see the seperate steps those scripts do.

 ## Compiling & Running click script

 In order to compile the project you need to execute the following commands in your favourite shell.